 - If we consider a descriptive view, we are concerned with what’s missing or essential to bring forth a designated possibility and how to create it.
 Problems are seen as inevitable and universal, so we invent possibilities.

 2. FEAR of Observing You have a Weak Word

 — When maintaining integrity is wrapped up in virtue or perfection, it becomes a matter of our identity.
 We cannot see or acknowledge when we are not going to keep our word or clean up any related mess or impact.
-The possibility of being out of integrity is such a threat to our identity that we avoid it (like it was when you were a child), rather than accept the challenge to deal with it.
+The possibility of being out of integrity is such a threat to our identity that we avoid it (like it was when you were a child) rather than accept the challenge of dealing with it (see 6).

-— When we fail at keeping our word, most of us fear the possibility of looking bad and the ensuing loss of power and respect.
+— When we fail at keeping our word, most of us fear the possibility of looking bad and losing power and respect.
 We choose the apparent short-term gain of avoiding this fear by stepping over items, not holding others accountable, or hiding that we cannot or will not keep our word.
 We choose to look good, which often has us look bad.

 — This fear blinds us to the dignity that accrues from the possibility of “honoring” our word, which often entails not keeping one’s word with integrity (see last blog on Integrity, Part 1).
 See Blind Spot #7.

 3. Not Organized to Honor Your Word.

 In strengthening our word, an area to look at is our organization.

 — Consider that often we may be unable to keep or honor our word because we lack information to complete tasks or to uphold agreements.